Solana Sierra: 2024: Major debut

-2025: First WTA 125 title and major wins and fourth round, top 75
+2025: First WTA 125 title, Wimbledon 4th round, top 70

-In April, Sierra won her first title at the WTA 125 Antalya Challenger tournament in Turkey, winning five matches.
+In April, Sierra won her first WTA 125 title at the Antalya Challenger 3 tournament in Turkey, winning five matches.
 She beat two higher ranked players on the way to the title, including 142nd ranked Leyre Romero Gormaz in the final.
 This resulted in a new career-high of No. 119 in the singles rankings on 7 April 2025.
-Sierra made her top 100 debut on 16 June 2025.
+Sierra made her top-100 debut on 16 June 2025.

-At Wimbledon where she entered the main draw as a lucky loser, Sierra recorded her first win and subsequently reached the fourth round – her best achievement at a major thus far.
+At Wimbledon, where she entered the main-draw as a lucky loser, Sierra recorded her first win and subsequently reached the fourth round – her best achievement at a major thus far.
 In the first three rounds, she beat Olivia Gadecki, Katie Boulter, and Cristina Bucșa.
-Sierra became the first lucky loser to reach the women's singles fourth round at Wimbledon in the Open Era and the seventh woman overall to do so at any major, and was the second lucky loser to reach the fourth round of a major this year after Eva Lys at the Australian Open.
-As a result, she reached the top 75 at world No. 67 in the WTA rankings on 14 July 2025.
+Sierra became the first lucky loser to reach the women's singles fourth round at Wimbledon in the Open Era and the seventh woman overall to do so at any major, and was the second lucky loser to reach the fourth round of a major this year, after Eva Lys at the Australian Open.
+Despite losing to Laura Siegemund, she climbed up to world No. 67 in the WTA rankings, on 14 July 2025.

-At the 2025 SP Open, seeded second, Sierra reached her first WTA Tour-level quarterfinal with a win over local 15-year-old favorite and wildcard, Brazilian Nauhany Vitória Leme da Silva.
-She earned her second WTA 125 title at the 2025 Mallorca Women's Championships, beating Lola Radivojević 6–3, 6–1 in the final.
+Seeded second at the SP Open, Sierra reached her first tour-level quarterfinal with a win over 15-year-old wildcard entrant Naná Silva.
+However, she lost to Francesca Jones in the last eight.

+Sierra won her second WTA 125 title at the Mallorca Women's Championships, defeating Lola Radivojević in the final in straight sets.

+2026: First WTA 1000 4th round

+In April at the Madrid Open, Sierra defeated Dayana Yastremska, Magdalena Fręch and Zeynep Sönmez to make it into the fourth round of a WTA 1000 event for the first time.
+Her run was ended by Karolína Plíšková.
+The following month at the Italian Open, she recorded wins over qualifier Tamara Korpatsch and lucky loser Anhelina Kalinina, before losing in the third round to third seed Coco Gauff in there sets.
+Sierra defeated Emma Raducanu and 13th seed Jasmine Paolini to reach the third round at the French Open, where she was double bagelled by 18th seed Sorana Cîrstea.